edualvesz/system-php-mvc/readme.txt

 gonna be redirected to the index.php in root directory.

-3- The file composer.json came with an empty string in line 3, searching on internet i found a solution that was to put a "cms" there, and it worked! this allowed me to create the vendor folder with command (composer dump) in bash terminal.
+3- The file composer.json came with an empty string in line 3, searching on internet I found a solution that was to put a "cms" there, and it worked! this allowed me to create the vendor folder with command (composer dump) in bash terminal.